ninjaneers-team/uropa/docs/commands.md

-# urOpa commands
+# uropa commands

-This document describes the various commands that are available in urOpa.
+This document describes the various commands that are available in uropa.
 The command-line `--help` flag on the main command or a sub-command (like diff, sync, reset, etc.) shows the help text along-with supported flags for those commands, and is the canonical documentation.
 Below is a short summary of